-The method that I presented above uses the ingredients that can be easily found in any grocery store.
-However, if you live close to any Polish specialty grocery store then you can get something that is called Beet Concentrate.
+The method I presented above uses ingredients easily found in any grocery store.
+However, if you live close to any Polish specialty grocery store, you can get something called Beet Concentrate.

 Borscht with Beet Concentrate

-Basically, this is very concentrated borscht.
-It is very flavorful and I typically like to add it to my borscht.
+Basically, this is a very concentrated borscht.
+It is very flavorful, and I typically like to add it to my borscht.
 But, if you use it then your method of cooking needs to be a little bit different.

-When you cook your vegetables broth use very little salt as the beet concentrate is pretty salty so it will be better to adjust seasoning at the end.
+When you cook your vegetable broth, use very little salt as the beet concentrate is pretty salty, so it will be better to adjust the seasoning at the end.

-Once you have your vegetable broth cooked, add beets, garlic, apple, and half the bottle of the beet concentrate (do not add sugar, vinegar, lemon juice or salt or other spices).
-Let cook for a half hour and then taste.
+Once you have your vegetable broth cooked, add beets, garlic, apple, and half the bottle of the beet concentrate (do not add sugar, vinegar, lemon juice, salt, or other spices).
+Let cook for a half-hour and then taste.